kprybol/pydata-carolinas-2016-zeppelin/README.md

 	`sudo pip install ansible`
 	`ansible --version`
 - unzip the Zeppelin source contained in this repo (zeppelin-0.6.1.zip)
-- **Note**: It's important that you use this .zip as there is an unfixed issue with the official repo on the apache site that will cause the build to fail)
+- **Note: It's important that you use this .zip as there is an unfixed issue with the official repo on the apache site that will cause the build to fail)**
 - `cd` to `~/zeppelin-0.6.1/scripts/vagrant`
 6. start vagrant and build the VM (this will take about 15 minutes) `vagrant up`